 And look at this same one from the side.
 THAT is what a rooster looks like.
 Large, red comb, and definite red wattles forming.

-In case you weren’t paying attention because this is all sciencey and stuff, here’s what the results across all 3 sexing methods were.
+In case you weren’t paying attention because this is all sciencey and stuff that means ALL THREE sexing methods showed I had 3 hens and 3 roos.

 WHITE BANDED CHICK (Rooster)